project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 function takes a :py:class:`~rig.machine_control.MachineController` and the ``placements`` and ``allocations`` :py:class:`dict`\ s produced during place and route and allocates a block of SDRAM for each vertex.
-Each allocation is given a tag matching the core number of the vertex and the size determined by the quantity of :py:data:`~rig.place_and_route.SDRAM` consumed by the vertex, as orriginally indicated in ``vertices_resources``.
+Each allocation is given a tag matching the core number of the vertex, and the size of the allocation is determined by the quantity of :py:data:`~rig.place_and_route.SDRAM` consumed by the vertex, as originally indicated in ``vertices_resources``.

 .. literalinclude:: circuit_simulator.py
     :language: python
     :lines: 341-342
     :dedent: 12

-The :py:class:`dict` returned is a mapping from vertex (i.e. instances of our component classes) to a :py:class:`~rig.machine_control.machine_controller.MemoryIO` file-like interface to SpiNNaker's memory.
+The :py:class:`dict` returned is a mapping from each vertex (i.e. instances of our component classes) to a :py:class:`~rig.machine_control.machine_controller.MemoryIO` file-like interface to SpiNNaker's memory.